-There are many benign reasons why a man might find that his urine does not flow freely.
-In particular, during the transition from middle age to old age, the prostate gland often becomes enlarged.
-In the majority of cases, this is the cause of changes in urination patterns.
-The medical name for this condition is prostatic hyperplasia (BPH).
-Although an enlarged prostate isn't comfortable, it's not life-threatening in and of itself.
-However, it can be a symptom of prostate cancer, so consult your doctor.
+There are many benign reasons for interrupted flow of urination.
+In particular, during the transition from middle age to old age, the prostate gland often becomes enlarged, medically known as prostatic hyperplasia (BPH).
+Although an enlarged prostate is not comfortable, it is not life-threatening in and of itself but can cause symptoms similar to those of prostate cancer.

 Receive updates on the latest news and alerts straight to your inbox.